troymathis/troymathis/README.md

   ### Working on... &nbsp;🚧
   ---

+  *[MacroSaver](https://github.com/troymathis/macro-saver) , An app that gives users the ability to track nutrients/macros for any given meal of the day!*

   *[Daily](https://github.com/TheForeverOptimist/thera-ai) , General Assembly Summer Hackathon 2023, 5 day collaboration with a focus on the use of AI using ChatGPT/OpenAI's API.
 A reflection journal that tracks entries on each individual a user inputs while using AI to generate a summary along with weekly moods.*